zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 #### Knowledge Base

-The module enables tailoring generated responses to specific contexts by grounding them in data from a knowledge base.
+The module enables tailoring generated responses to specific contexts by grounding them in data inside of a collection belonging to Mendix Cloud GenAI knowledge base resource.
 This allows for the secure use of private company data or other non-public information when interacting with GenAI models within the Mendix app.
 It provides a low-code solution to store discrete data (commonly called chunks) in the knowledge base and retrieves relevant information for end-user actions or application processes.

 Knowledge bases are often used for: